 *Affiliations for identification only

 - CEO: Martin Nicolaus, webkeeper, chavezpark.org

 - Secretary: Jutta Burger

-- Treasurer: Lana Lew, retired Kaiser Permanente administrator
+- Treasurer: Lana Lew, retired Kaiser Permanente administration analyst

-Whether you are a Conservancy Member or not, this website stands open to publish your photographs and opinions related to Cesar Chavez Park.
+If you are a park visitor, this website stands open to publish your photographs and opinions related to Cesar Chavez Park.
 Almost every post on this website permits comments.
 Anyone can use the Contact Form below to send a message to the webkeeper and, optionally, attach photos or other files.
-You can also subscribe to new blog posts as they are published without becoming a Conservancy Member; use the “Subscribe” form on the bottom right of the home page.
+You can also subscribe to new blog posts as they are published; use the “Subscribe” form on the bottom right of the home page.